-In 2024-25, ongoing and consistent training was provided to all ACEs and Instructional Aides (IAs) throughout the school year.
-School leaders held five ACE trainings to support their professional development.
+Ongoing and consistent training is provided to all ACEs and Instructional Aides (IAs) throughout the school year.
+This year, we held five ACE trainings to support their professional development.
 Survey results show ACEs/IAs are growing in confidence implementing evidence based strategies to support small group instruction and meet the needs of all students, while focusing on unduplicated subgroups.
 ACEs/IAs also report an increase in consistency of use of the strategies trained throughout this year.
 The professional development training supports the design of teachers and ACEs/IAs work together to group students according to needs and adjust groups as needed to provide just in time support for students.
 ACEs/IAs provide check-ins and support SEL, Academic and behavior needs based on the MTSS team and personalized learning plans for every child.
-They provide a wide range of supports including 1:1, small group, and whole group lessons to reinforce skills.
-For 2025-26, these classroom-based positions will transition to stay with the Santa Ana Student Center, which is moving to Orange Springs Charter School.
+They provide a wide range of support including 1:1, small group, and whole group lessons to reinforce skills.